The Nuclear-Isn't-Natural Myth

 Wind energy is formed by the uneven heating of our atmosphere by solar radiation.
 Thus, wind energy may be correctly understood to be an indirect result of solar nuclear by-product material.
 In fact, all weather on our planet owes it’s existence to solar nuclear by-product material.
 Even fossil fuels can be understood as solar nuclear by-product material which has been stored for millions of years in decay-transformed plant chemistry (coal and oil).
 Literally, all forms of energy we have at our disposal are the result of the energy made in the natural nuclear reactions of our Sun.

 As it turns out, Pu-239 decays to U-235, with a 700 million year half life.
-4.5 billion years ago, there was 100 times more U-235 than we have today The initial U-235 has decayed for a little less than 7 half lives, leaving but a small fraction of the original concentration.
+4.5 billion years ago, there was about 60 times more U-235 than we have today The initial U-235 has decayed for a little less than 7 half lives, leaving but a small fraction of the original concentration.
 This is why we have a tiny fraction of all existing Uranium in the isotopic form of U-235, with no remaining Plutonium.
-Plutonium has too short of a half-life to be around any more, and the natural radioactive decay of its "daughter" isotope, U-235, has produced all the current levels of the rest of above listed naturally occurring radioactive isotopes we find today.
+Plutonium has too short of a half-life to be around any more, and the natural radioactive decay of its "daughter" isotope, U-235, has contributed to all the current levels of the rest of above-listed naturally occurring radioactive isotopes we find today.
 They all literally owe their existence to primordial Plutonium.
-Because supernovae happen regularly, throughout our nearly 200-billion-galaxy universe, Plutonium is now understood to be a naturally occurring element in our universe, contrary to traditional belief.
+Because supernovae happen regularly, throughout our roughly 200-billion-galaxy universe, Plutonium can now be understood as a naturally occurring element in our universe, contrary to traditional belief.

 But the heavy, Uranium-spawned elements we find in our environment are not the only naturally-occurring radioactive elements we encounter.
-One of the most common is Potassium, a necessary mineral for human life and health.
-To be specific, Potassium isotope 40 (K-40).
+One of the most common is an isotope of Potassium, a necessary mineral for human life and health.
+To be specific, Potassium isotope 40 (K-40), which is generated from collisions between cosmic rays and some of the molecules found in our upper atmosphere.
 This isotope comprises but one tenth of one percent of all the Potassium on our planet.
 Because of it’s long half-life (1.3 billion years) K-40 has not decayed into oblivion, and won't for about another 9 billion years.
 Further due to its relatively high abundance in the soils of our planet, Potassium is literally found everywhere.
-K-40 is uniformly mixed in with the non-radioactive K-39 (which comprises 93%) and K-41 (at a bit less than 7% abundance).
+K-40 is uniformly mixed in with the non-radioactive isotopes K-39 (which comprises 93%) and K-41 (at a bit less than 7% abundance).
 Mother Nature does not segregate them from each other.
 So, when we eat a potassium-rich food, such as bananas or broccoli, we are ingesting enough K-40 to potentially set off the ultra-sensitive radiation monitors in most nuclear power facilities.
 Two bananas will definitely do it.
-(It happened to me) Potassium is also found in milk, all dairy products, and just about every form of fresh produce found in the grocery market.
+(It happened to me) Potassium is also found in milk, all dairy products, and just about every form of fresh green produce found in the grocery market.
 Ubiquitous and invisible, yes.
 Also, unavoidable.

 One other commonly ingested naturally radioactive element is Tritium (Hydrogen isotope 3; H-3), found in trace amounts in all surface waters and almost all drinking waters.
 Once again, Mother Nature does not discriminate between the radioactive and non-radioactive water molecules on our planet.
 We drink tiny quantities of H-3 in every glass of water we consume.
 Add to this the small concentrations of radioactive radon gas mixed uniformly into the air that we breathe, and we reach one inescapable truth; everywhere we go, everything we do, and everyone we know (including ourselves) is naturally radioactive.